dxdye/copydiir/README.md

 ## Pastedir

 ### description:
-A minimal script, to paste the cwd you're currently working at to you're clipboard.
+A minimal script, to copy the cwd you're currently working at to you're clipboard.

-You can bind the script to any key or create in alias in bash,fish or zsh.
+You can bind the script to any key or create an alias in bash,fish or zsh.

 i.e. in fish:
 ```alias pastedir 'python path/to/script/pastedir.py'```